 |Undo - Reject||"Undo Reject Credit Arrangements"|

 Once accounts have been added to a Credit Arrangement, it can no longer be deleted.
-Credit Arrangements in the Pending Approval state can always be deleted, since accounts cannot be added in this state, and the same is true for Credit Arrangements in the Approved state that do not yet have any accounts added.
+Credit Arrangements in the Pending Approval state can always be deleted, since accounts cannot be added in this state, and the same is true for Credit Arrangements in the Approved state that do not cotnain any accounts.

 Creating a New Credit Arrangement and Exposure Limits

-The Credit Arrangements can be defined for each individual client or a group and therefore can be created directly in the client’s or group’s profile.
-The option to create a new Credit Arrangement is available under New Account → Credit Arrangement.
+The Credit Arrangements can be defined for each client or group.
+The option to create a new Credit Arrangement is available direclty on the client or group profile, under New Account → Credit Arrangement.

 When creating a new Credit Arrangement, you must select the type of Exposure limit against which the Credit Arrangement will be validated: